 Federal Direct Stafford Loan funding only OR Federal Direct Stafford Loan and a Graduate Plus Loan/Private Loan

-Funds will be disbursed in either two or three equal installments.
+Funds will be disbursed in either two or three equal instalments depending on your programme of study.
 Each loan disbursement will be applied towards the payment of your tuition fees.
 An instalment plan to pay a half or a third of your tuition fees will be set up to coincide with the loan disbursements.
 Any surplus received after your tuition fees have been paid will be refunded to you at each disbursement date if applicable.
 Any deficit due towards tuition fees must be paid immediately after each loan disbursement.

 Research Postgraduate Students